-The lethal dose of coffee is about 100 cups in a day….but then again 100 cups of water might kill you too!
+The lethal dose of coffee is estimated to be around 100 cups in a day, but then again, consuming 100 cups of water might also prove fatal!

-Coffee is made from a fruit…yet it doesn't count as a fruit serving in your daily diet.
-Nice try.
+Coffee is derived from a fruit, although it doesn't qualify as a fruit serving in your daily diet—nice try, though.

-Black coffee contains ZERO calories (some coffee beans have up to 4 calories).
+Black coffee contains zero calories, although some coffee beans may have up to 4 calories.

-Espressos have about one-third of the caffeine content of ordinary coffee but more antioxidants.
+Espressos possess roughly one-third of the caffeine content found in regular coffee but pack more antioxidants.

-Evidence suggests that higher coffee consumption may reduce the risk of type 2 diabetes – more than 2 cups per day but less than 6.
+Evidence suggests that higher coffee consumption, exceeding two cups but remaining below six, may reduce the risk of type 2 diabetes.

-Coffee is chock full of antioxidants which protect cells from damage and free-radicals – in fact, Americans get more of their antioxidants from coffee than any other dietary source!
+Coffee is packed with antioxidants that safeguard cells against damage and free radicals.
+Astonishingly, Americans obtain more antioxidants from coffee than any other dietary source.

-Coffee seems to protect men but not women against Parkinson's disease.
-One possible explanation for the sex difference may be that estrogen and caffeine need the same enzymes to be metabolized, and estrogen captures those enzymes.
+Coffee appears to protect men, but not women, against Parkinson's disease.
+One potential explanation for this sex difference may lie in the fact that estrogen and caffeine rely on the same enzymes for metabolism, with estrogen dominating the enzyme usage.

-Coffee drinkers experience higher levels of cognition including short-term memory, verbal recall, and visuospatial reasoning.
+Coffee enhances cognition, including short-term memory, verbal recall, and visuospatial reasoning.

 Contrary to popular belief, coffee is not a diuretic when consumed in moderation (less than 5 cups per day).

-Athletes and fitness buffs have been successfully using coffee as a performance enhancing beverages for hundreds of years.
-It seems to enhance endurance events more so than short term high-intensity exercise.
+Athletes and fitness buffs have been successfully using coffee as a performance-enhancing beverage for hundreds of years.
+It seems to enhance endurance events more so than short term high-intensity exercise

 Doug Joachim – NYC www.JoachimsTraining.com